IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 tables of built-in function meanings.  `spendBudget` takes up a total of 11.25%
-+ 53.45% = 64.7% of the execution time (there are two entries, one inside `Language.PlutusCore.Constant.Apply.applyTypeSchemed` (on the left) for costs of builtin functions, and a more ovbious one accounting for most of the right hand side of the graph).
++ 53.45% = 64.7% of the execution time (there are two entries, one inside `Language.PlutusCore.Constant.Apply.applyTypeSchemed` (on the left) for costs of builtin functions, and a more obvious one accounting for most of the right hand side of the graph).
 This suggests that budgeting accounts for about 2/3 of the execution time, and this agrees well with the earlier table of benchmark results, which shows that this benchmark takes 989.9ms without budgeting and 2981.0ms with